11 Biggest IPOs of All-Time: The Largest Initial Public Offerings Ever

 Current valuation (2023): $447 billion.

 ‘How does anybody value a company like Facebook?’
-That was the question many investors were asking in 2012, when the long-awaited IPO finally occurred (try to name another company whose IPO occurred after there was a Hollywood movie made about the company).
-For a while, it seemed like Facebook was set to conquer all, even briefly floating the idea of a cryptocurrency.
-Although its stock price is well above its 2012 price, things are no longer so rosy at 1 Hacker Way.
+This was essentially the question on every investor’s mind in 2012 when the highly anticipated IPO finally took place (try to remember a company that has had an IPO after a Hollywood film has been made about it!).
+While it seemed like they were going to conquer the world, they even floated a cryptocurrency at one stage.
+While their stock price has certainly risen well above its 2012 IPO levels, things are certainly not so rosy at 1 Hacker Way.

 10. ICBC Bank